substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 ### What we're building

-In this tutorial, we'll intentionally keep things simple so that you can decide on how you'd like to improve your Substrate Kitties chain.
+In Part 1 of this tutorial, we'll intentionally keep things simple so that you can decide on how you'd like to improve your Substrate Kitties chain later on.
 For the purposes of what we're building, Kitties really can only do the following things:

 :smiley_cat: Be created either by some original source or by being bred using existing Kitties.